 - Handicapped placards are required and should be clearly displayed or available so that traffic officers can guide guests to their designated parking area.

 - Golf cart transportation will be provided only to the individual needing assistance plus one.

 For more information, please contact firstname.lastname@example.org or (310) 338-1681.

 - The seating area opens at 7:30 a.m.
 Seating will be available on a first-come, first-served basis.
 The saving of seats will not be permitted.
 Please be aware that seating will be in a grassy area and in the sun; no covering will be provided.
 It is advised that attendees use sunscreen and, if necessary, wear a hat.
 Umbrellas may be used, but please be considerate of other guests’ sight lines during the ceremony.
 Also, women may prefer not to wear high-heeled shoes.

-- Seating layouts for the Undergraduate and Graduate Commencement ceremonies will be available in Spring 2018.
+- The seating layout for the Undergraduate Commencement ceremony will be available in April 2019.